sybrew/the-seo-framework/readme.txt

 > No SEO plugin does the magic thing to be found instantly.
 But doing it right helps a lot.<br>
 > The SEO Framework helps you doing it right.
 Give it a try!
 >
-> The default settings are recommended within the SEO Settings page.
+> The default settings, found within the SEO Settings page, are recommended.
 If you know what you're doing, go ahead and change them!
 Each option is also vastly documented.
-> Don't forget to set up the social meta settings and a home page description; those can greatly increase conversion.
+> Don't forget to set up the Social Meta Settings and a homepage description; those can greatly increase conversion.

 = This plugin: =